 Your article will be syndicated

-Every article on The Retail Factor blog will be syndicated in its entirety with Hit-the-Web Marketing blog, our Social Community and quite possibly Social Media Today.
+Every article on The Retail Factor blog will be syndicated in its entirety with Hit-the-Web Marketing blog, our Social Community.
 This simply gives your article more exposure.

 Actively engage in comments